Minimum required credits for PC: 30

 - Completion of candidate interview.
-Application forms for admission to the Dakota Nursing Program may be obtained from the nursing office in January.
+Applicants must complete the Dakota Nursing Program Application.
 The admissions committee will review the application and qualifications of each individual.
 Students will be notified in writing of their acceptance status.
 The number of students admitted will vary by location.

 Students will be able to: